carriercomm/DarkLord/README.md

     }

 ### POST /register
 Create an account and generate an authentication token.
+Sets the verified flag to false and creates a verified token to email to the user.

 **Request:**